Siddhesh19991/vision-llm-brand-compliance/README.md

 ## Features
-- Parses a brand‑kit (PDF format) to extract rules (logo, safe‑zone, color palette, typography)
+- Parses a brand‑kit (PDF format) to extract rules (logo, safe‑zone, color palette, typography).
-- Builds a custom system prompt based on the rules for a vision language model
+- Builds a custom system prompt based on the rules for a vision language model.
-- Sends image + system prompt to Mistral’s VLM API and parses JSON scores
+- Sends image + system prompt to Mistral’s VLM API and outputs JSON scores.
-- Returns a 0–4 score with reasoning for each category
+- Returns a score (Range 0 - 4) with reasoning for each category.
-- Fully containerized with Docker
+- Containerized with Docker.

 ## Local Development
 1. Clone the repo